Shahid0324-GIT/TypeScript/readme.md

 type UserId = stringOrNumber;
 ```

-- Literal Types: Is used to define a constant value which cannot be changed => `const name = 'Constant';`
+- Literal Types: Is used to define a constant value that cannot be changed => `const name = 'Constant';`

 ```typescript
 let myName: "John Doe";